The Amazing Spider-Man (2012 video game): Development and marketing

-A video game based on the movie was first announced at the 2011 New York Comic Con.
+A video game based on The Amazing Spider-Man was first announced at the 2011 New York Comic Con.
 The game was developed by Beenox, the development team behind the previous two Spider-Man games, Spider-Man: Shattered Dimensions and Spider-Man: Edge of Time.
-During New York Comic Con a producer at Activision, Doug Heder stated that the game will take place after the events of the movie.
-Heder noticed the mixed reviews with the last video game, promising that the video game will find a different fate, thanks to its lengthy development time.
-The video game has been reported to be in development by Gerard Lehiany, the creative director of Beenox.
-Dee Brown of Beenox felt that the movie was an inspiration of the development of the video game on how the creators wanted it to turn out: "The fact that our game is based on the movie, and the movie is re-approaching the universe in a completely different way — a more grounded, more realistic approach — gives us an incredible setting to play with".
+During New York Comic Con a producer at Activision, Doug Heder stated that the game would take place after the events of the film.
+Heder noticed the mixed reviews with their previous game Edge of Time, promising that the video game will find a different fate, due to its lengthy development time.
+The game had been reported to be in development by Gerard Lehiany, the creative director of Beenox.
+Dee Brown of Beenox felt that the film was an inspiration of the development of the video game on how the creators wanted it to turn out: "The fact that our game is based on the movie, and the movie is re-approaching the universe in a completely different way — a more grounded, more realistic approach — gives us an incredible setting to play with".

 The game released on June 26, 2012.
 The first concept artwork of the game was released on November 10, 2011.
 A world premiere trailer debuted during the 2011 Spike Video Game Awards, on December 10.
 The game was originally developed for the Xbox 360, PlayStation 3, Wii, Nintendo DS, and Nintendo 3DS.
-It was later announced that game will be released for PC, however the port was released on August 10, 2012.
+It was later announced that game would be released for PC, which was released on August 10, 2012.
 The game features PlayStation Move support.
 The game featured pre-order bonuses.

 Downloadable content

-Four DLC packs have been released for the PlayStation 3 and Xbox 360 versions.
+Four DLC packs were released for the PlayStation 3 and Xbox 360 versions.
 The Rhino Challenge pack was a GameStop exclusive pre-order, and has players control the Rhino and attacking vehicles and thugs throughout the city, and features the 2002-07 suit from the Sam Raimi films as a bonus suit.
-The Lizard Rampage pack has players control the Lizard and attacking guards while destroying generators, and features the Vigilante suit from The Amazing Spider-Man movie as a bonus suit.
+The Lizard Rampage pack has players control the Lizard and attacking guards while destroying generators, and features the Vigilante suit from The Amazing Spider-Man film as a bonus suit.
 The Oscorp Search and Destroy pack has two minigames with similar gameplay to the Snake and Space Invaders.
 The Stan Lee Adventure pack was an Amazon.com pre-order exclusive, where the player can free roam as Stan Lee (with Spider-Man's powers) around the city, and can also play a special minigame where Stan has to find pages to a script that's dedicated to Spider-Man's 50th anniversary, at the time.

 Wii U Ultimate Edition

-The Wii U version, call The Amazing Spider-Man: Ultimate Edition, was released March 5 in North America and March 8, 2013, in Europe.
-It's completely unlike the PS3, the Xbox 360, and the PC versions, and features all downloadable content installed onto the disc.
+The Wii U version, titled The Amazing Spider-Man: Ultimate Edition, was released March 5 in North America and March 8, 2013, in Europe.
+It is a port of the PlayStation 3, Xbox 360 and the PC versions, and features all downloadable content installed onto the disc.
 The game also gives the player the option to use the Osphone on the Wii U Gamepad.